grange85/ahfow-www/_drafts/my-record-collection-progress-report-1-000-050.md

  - Total number of entries in the _my record collection_ spreadsheet: 340
  - Number posted: 50 (14.7%)
- - Estimated completion date: Monday 4th May 2026
+ - Estimated completion date: Thursday 7th May 2026

 So far:
  - Galaxie 500 - 7 posts